cesarderio/PassTrap_py/README.md

 - *Windows Defender settings*:

-- *Open the Windows Defender Security Center*:
+        - Open the Windows Defender Security Center:

-- *Click on the Start menu, search for "Windows Security," and open the Windows Security app.*
+        - Click on the Start menu, search for "Windows Security," and open the Windows Security app.

-- *Go to Virus & Threat Protection*:
+        - Go to Virus & Threat Protection:

 - *In the Windows Security app, click on "Virus & Threat Protection" in the left-hand navigation pane.*

-- *Exclusion Settings:*
+        - Exclusion Settings:

-- *Under the "Virus & Threat Protection settings" section, click on "Manage settings."*
+        - Under the "Virus & Threat Protection settings" section, click on "Manage settings."

 - *Add an Exclusion:*

-- *Scroll down to the "Exclusions" section and click on the "Add or remove exclusions" link.*
+        - Scroll down to the "Exclusions" section and click on the "Add or remove exclusions" link.

-- *Add an Exclusion for a File:*
+        - Add an Exclusion for a File:

-- *Click on the "Add an exclusion" button and select "File" from the dropdown menu.*
+        - Click on the "Add an exclusion" button and select "File" from the dropdown menu.

 - *Browse and Select the Executable:*

-- *Navigate to the directory where your executable file is located and select it.
-Click on "Open" to add the file as an exclusion.*
+        - Navigate to the directory where your executable file is located and select it.
+Click on "Open" to add the file as an exclusion.

 ## Security